 Asian hot pots are similar to fondue, but they're different than the cheesy dippers you may be used to.
-Popular in nearly every Asian country, there is Chinese hot pot, Japanese hot pot (shabu shabu), Korean hot pot, etc., each with their own unique twists and slightly different designs in the actual pot.
+Popular in nearly every Asian country, there is Chinese hot pot, Japanese hot pot (shabu shabu), Korean hot pot, etc., each with its own unique twists and slightly different designs in the actual pot.

 These hot pots make dinner service and entertaining guests a lot of fun.
 They're easy to prepare and create an enjoyable group dining experience, especially if you have a few tips to help you plan the meal.

-Hot Pots vs Fondue
+Hot Pots vs. Fondue

 What all Asian hot pots have in common is that they are a communal meal.
 A small group of diners gathers around a table filled with raw meats and vegetables.
 In the middle of the table is a hot pot filled with steaming broth.
 Dinner guests pick up individual foods using fondue forks and dip them into the broth to cook.

 The primary difference between hot pots and fondue is the dip heated in the pot.
 Fondue usually conjures up images of toasted bread cubes dipped in melted Swiss cheese or lush strawberries bathed in rich melted chocolate.
 That’s not surprising since the word fondue comes from the French word “fondre,” meaning to melt.

 However, today the definition of "fondue" has expanded to include fun dishes where the food is cooked and served in a large communal pot.
 This is what we find in the Asian hot pot.

 Don’t feel as if you need to purchase an authentic Asian hot pot (also called a firepot) to enjoy this popular dish.
 Aluminum, stainless steel, and electric hot pot or fondue pots can all be used for hot pot cooking.